Preszler Injury Lawyers

 However, even though LTD benefits only provide recipients with a portion of their normal earnings, they can be a vital source of income when a medical condition makes it impossible to continue performing the duties of their jobs.
 Many disabled insurance policyholders rely on LTD benefits to continue supporting themselves and their families.

-In order to become eligible to submit a claim for LTD benefits, policyholders must first exhaust all other benefits available to them, including short-term disability benefits and Employment Insurance (EI) sickness benefits.
+To qualify for LTD benefits, policyholders must first exhaust all other benefits available to them, including short-term disability benefits and Employment Insurance (EI) sickness benefits.
 Claimants are usually also required to provide their insurer with medical evidence proving that:

 • They have received an official diagnosis for a disabling medical condition